For a printed brochure of ALL elected officials, please e-mail here to have one mailed to you.

-The community has received funding for improvements to the Missouri River levees and work has now progressed to the Kansas side.
-The Chamber advocates for continued federal funding through the Corps of Engineers and asks that the Corps and our Congressional delegation ensure the project remains a priority for completion in 2021.
-Further the Chamber calls on the Corps of Engineers to effectively manage upstream releases to effectively control potential flooding conditions downstream as we experienced most recently in 2019.
-Lastly the Chamber asks that priority be given to maintenance and improvement to the Missouri River to support commercial navigation.
+The Chamber calls on the Corps of Engineers to effectively manage upstream releases to effectively control potential flooding conditions downstream as we experienced most recently in 2019.
+Further the Chamber asks that priority be given to maintenance and improvement to the Missouri River to support commercial navigation.

 139th Airlift Wing of the Missouri Air National Guard